 Example 1

-What I liked about this presume was the simple impact of the graphics and the questions asked up front.
+What I liked about this visual resume example was the simple impact of the graphics and the questions asked up front.
 He’s done a very nice job showing his impact in previous jobs.
 The bonus is his video at the end.
 Video can be tricky.
 Though he sounds a little stiff, you still get a sense of his professionalism.
 Obviously, this presentation and video took a lot of work, which shows his dedication.

 Example 2

-His presentation is fun and conveys personality.
+This presentation is fun and conveys personality.
 It is loaded with photos of himself, which is Ok.
 He includes the types of problems he solves and overall, his slides kept me clicking along!
 By the way, he missed the opportunity to describe his presentation.
 I think this would help.

 Example 3

-Did I Say These Were Share-Able?
+Did I Say These Were Shareable?

 Re-Cap